Erythroderma is widespread redness of the skin. It is accompanied by scaling, peeling, and flaking of the skin, and may include itching and hair loss.

 Exams and Tests

 Your health care provider will ask about your symptoms and take your medical history.
-The provider will do a skin examination with a dermatoscope.
+Your provider may do a skin exam with a dermatoscope.
 Most of the time, the cause can be identified after the exam.

 If needed, the following tests may be ordered: